 - Slips, trips, and falls: These accidents are common across all industries, but are especially frequent occurrences in restaurants.
 Food and drinks are spilled and, if not cleaned immediately, a worker can easily slip and fall, and sustain an injury.
 Additionally, if the floors are uneven, damaged, or otherwise poorly maintained, this could also result in a slip and fall accident.

-- Cuts and lacerations: Of course, restaurants have to have vast amounts of glassware and cutlery.
-However, sharp blades and broken glass also put restaurant workers at risk for sustaining severe cuts or lacerations.
+- Cuts: Of course, restaurants have to have vast amounts of glassware and cutlery.
+However, sharp blades and broken glass also put restaurant workers at risk for sustaining severe lacerations.

 Workers’ Compensation Attorneys in Santa Ana